Mikemupararano/random-password-generator/README.md

 ## Credits
+A few days before completing this task, I built a prototype and published it on my Github pages.
+The prototype that informed this work is located on this github repository: https://github.com/Mikemupararano/password-generator-prototype.
+The published work is here: https://mikemupararano.github.io/password-generator-prototype/.
 To complete this task, I have used for example the following:
 How to make a password generator in javaScript and why is one required: https://arhaanali.medium.com/how-to-make-a-password-generator-in-javascript-97a3de9a35d8 https://www.freecodecamp.org/news/basics-of-data-analysis-with-javascript/.